orilinial/RL-DQN/README.md

-# RL-DQN
+# Deep RL - DQN and Policy Gradient
 This repository holds deep RL solutions for solving OpenAI's gym environments: TAXI and ACROBOT. </br>

 ###### Scripts Usage:
-All the files below have arguments which can be changed (but all set to the our choice of default parameters). </br>
+All the files below have arguments which can be changed (but all set by default to our choice of parameters). </br>
 To see all arguments for each script run: `<SCRIPT NAME>.py --help` </br>
 Example for running a script: `python train_taxi_dqn.py`